JuliaIO/HDF5.jl/README.md

 - Mike Nolta and Jameson Nash contributed code or suggestions for improving the handling of HDF5's constants

-- Several users have reported bugs and tested fixes: Jason Knight, Mark McCurry
+- Thanks also to the users who have reported bugs and tested fixes

 [Julia]: http://julialang.org "Julia"